MarkMurphy/inngest-express/README.md

 ## Background

-I discovered an issue where the Inngest SDK would cause my docker container to exit with code 0 and no other output while attempting to register with the Inngest CLI dev server, which I have running separately on my host machine.
+I encountered an issue where the Inngest SDK caused my Docker container to unexpectedly exit with code 0 and without any additional output.
+This occurred while attempting to register with the Inngest CLI development server, which is running separately on my host machine.

-I've been having this issue in Docker Desktop for mac (with Intel chip) in v4.19.0 and above.
-Strangely, it's not an in issue in v4.18.0.
+This problem specifically arises in Docker Desktop for Mac (with Intel chip) versions 4.19.0 and above.
+Interestingly, it does not occur in version 4.18.0.

-When the server is run directly from the host machine (not within a Docker container), there's no issue.
+When running the server directly from the host machine, outside of a Docker container, there is no problem.

-After some quick debugging, it seems related to the default `fetch` implementation used by the SDK.
-When I provided the `fetch` implementation from the node-fetch package, the issue went away.
-Strangely, while I was debugging, it didn't always seem consistent.
-As I stepped through the SDK's code the unexpected exit would not not always occur and the api would recieve a succesful response to the register endpoint.
+Upon conducting some initial debugging, it appears that the issue is related to the default `fetch` implementation used by the SDK.
+However, when I supplied the `fetch` implementation from the node-fetch package, the problem was resolved.
+Curiously, during my debugging process, the behavior was not consistently reproducible.
+While stepping through the SDK's code, the unexpected container exit did not always occur, and the API would sometimes receive a successful response from the register endpoint.

+I have kept the line in the `src/server.ts` file that passes a different fetch implementation.
+You are welcome to uncomment it to observe the differences described above.

 ## Usage